iamaanahmad/gaza-aid-trust/README.md

 ![Gaza Aid & Trust Hero Image](https://i.imgur.com/Gxi2V3o.png)

-> This project is a prototype built for the **"Hack for Gaza"** hackathon.
+> This project is built for the **"Hack for Gaza"** hackathon.
 Its goal is to demonstrate a viable, technology-driven solution to real-world humanitarian challenges.

 ## The Problem